Bessent says new Trump child savings accounts are 'back door for privatizing Social Security'

 Throughout his 2024 presidential campaign, Trump repeatedly said he would “always protect Social Security” and said his Democratic opponents, President Joe Biden and Vice President Kamala Harris, would destroy the program.

-During the 2024 presidential primary campaign, he also accused other Republicans who have expressed support for raising the age for Social Security of being threats to the program.
+During the 2024 primary, he accused other Republicans who have expressed support for raising the age for Social Security of being threats to the program.

-Trump said in an interview with NBC’s “Meet the Press” in December after he won the presidential election, “We’re not touching Social Security, other than we might make it more efficient.”
+Trump said in an interview with NBC’s “Meet the Press” in December after he won the presidential election that “we’re not touching Social Security, other than we might make it more efficient.”

 His White House this year said Trump “will always protect Social Security.”

-Social Security Agency Commissioner Frank Bisignano, a Wall Street veteran, was asked at his confirmation hearing in March about whether Social Security should be privatized and said he’d “never heard a word of it” and “never thought about it.”
+Social Security Administration Commissioner Frank Bisignano, a Wall Street veteran, was asked at his confirmation hearing in March about whether Social Security should be privatized.
+He said he’d “never heard a word of it” and “never thought about it.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.